holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 In this section we detail some important implementation details of Holochain's graph DHT.

-### DHT Operation Transforms
+### DHT Operations

 #### Structure of DhtOps

-You can think of a topological transform operation as having this sort of grammar:
+You can think of a DHT operation as having this sort of grammar:

-$BasisHash, TransformType, Payload$
+$BasisHash, OperationType, Payload$

 Where:

-* $BasisHash$ is the address to which a transform is being applied.
+* $BasisHash$ is the address to which an operation is being applied.
-* $TransformType$ is the type of transform a node is responsible for performing.
+* $OperationType$ is the type of operation a node is responsible for performing.
-* $Payload$ is the self-proving structure which contains the data needed to perform the transform.
-In all cases this includes the `Action`; it may also include the `Entry` if such a thing exists for the action type and if it is required to validate and perform the transform.
+* $Payload$ is the self-proving structure which contains the data needed to perform the operation.
+In all cases this includes the `Action`; it may also include the `Entry` if such a thing exists for the action type and if it is required to validate and perform the operation.

 The technical implementation below of the human-friendly grammar above compresses and drops unnecessary items where possible.
-There are a couple of $TransformType$ where we can drop the entry (but never the action); in these cases we can reduce all the data down to `Action` + an $TransformType$ enum struct which usually contains the entry.
+There are a couple of $OperationType$ where we can drop the entry (but never the action); in these cases we can reduce all the data down to `Action` + an $OperationType$ enum struct which usually contains the entry.

-The basis hash (or hash neighborhood we're sending the transform to) can be derived from the payload using the `dht_basis` function outlined below.
+The basis hash (or hash neighborhood we're sending the operation to) can be derived from the payload using the `dht_basis` function outlined below.

 ```rust
 enum DhtOp {